daniellizik/engineering-first-principles/README.md

 ### Best Practices

-1. Don't rush into implementation before validating your assumptions and leap of faith hypotheses (the central tenent of lean methodology and product discovery).
+1. Don't rush into implementation before validating your assumptions and leap of faith hypotheses (the central tenet of lean methodology and product discovery).

 ## Principle 4: As simple as possible, as complicated as necessary